MFTabriz/reaction_pypaths/README.md

 Check out the [matplotlib guide](https://matplotlib.org/tutorials/text/usetex.html) on the text rendering with LaTeX.

 ### Requirements
-The script is written for python 3 and relies on the [matplotlib](https://matplotlib.org/) module for drawing the diagrams which in turn uses the [TeX Live](https://tug.org/texlive/) for generating the labels in the TeX format.
+The script is written for python 3 and relies on the [matplotlib](https://matplotlib.org/) module for drawing the diagrams which in turn uses the [TeX document production system](https://tug.org/texlive/) for generating the formula/labels in the TeX format.

 ### Example
 ```python